February 3, 2024

 VIRUSES ARE VERY SMALL.
 Viruses are quite small compared to most living organisms and are not comprised of cells but protein bundles inside membrane envelopes.4 They are less than 200 nano-meters 3, while the average animal cell has a diameter over a thousand times larger.5 Being smaller does not alone tend to necessitate genetic degeneration; however, when this attribute is added to all the other abnormalities of viruses, being smaller does seem to fall in line with evidence of lost genetic information.

 VIRUSES ONLY REPLICATE INSIDE HOST CELLS.
 All living extant cells contain DNA and can replicate using their own genetic information (DNA), but viruses do not all contain DNA.
 Viruses require a host in which to replicate.3 Whether this replication method is due to Design or Darwin, such evidence screams of genetic degradation due to such co-dependence on hosts for survival.
+Viruses lack fundamental cellular structures such as nuclei, organelles, and cytoplasm.
+These absences point to missing complexity rather than emerging complexity.

 VIRUSES MUST HAVE EVOLVED AFTER HOST ORGANISMS.
 Another seeming paradox for Darwinian evolution to explain emerges as one considers viruses being hailed as the most “simple” living organism.
 The standard Darwinian position imagines simple living organisms gaining complexity over millions of years through the mechanisms of spontaneous mutations and natural selection (DNA allele function).
 This ‘chicken or the egg’ riddle asks: which came first, the virus or the host?
 The answer turns the “tree of life” upside down as the simpler virus evolves after the more complex organism.